pybamm-team/pybamm-eis/README.md

 PyBaMM EIS rapidly calculates the electrochemical impedance of any battery model defined using PyBaMM.

-This code was developed as part of the Oxford Mathematics Summer Project "Efficient Linear Algebra Methods to Determine Li-ion Battery Behaviour".
+This code was developed as part of the Oxford Mathematics Summer Project _"Efficient Linear Algebra Methods to Determine Li-ion Battery Behaviour"_.

 Student: Rishit Dhoot